vprusso/toqito/docs/tutorials.superdense_coding.rst

         # Pauli-Z gate.
         "10": pauli("Z"),
         # X followed by Z (equivalent to iY).
-        "11": pauli("X") @ pauli("Z")
+        "11": 1j * pauli("Y")
     }

     message_to_encode = "11"

     entangled_state_encoded = np.kron(pauli_gate_operations[message_to_encode], pauli("I")) @ bell_state

-3. Bob performs operations to reverse the entanglement and extract the bits.
+3. Bob performs operations to reverse the entanglement sent by Alice and extract the bits.
 First, he applies a Controlled-NOT or :math:`CX` *(CNOT) Gate* with the qubit received from Alice as the *control qubit* and Bob's original qubit as the *target qubit*.
 After this, Bob moves ahead and applies a Hadamard or :math:`H` gate to Alice's qubit.